OpenClaw & Hermes Agent Security

 Hermes Agent Vulnerabilities

-Hermes (by NousResearch) is one of the most capable open-source autonomous agent frameworks.
+Hermes (by NousResearch) is one of the most capable open-source autonomous agent frameworks with 112K+ stars.
 Its function-calling capabilities create unique security challenges.
+Version 0.5.0 was released March 28, 2026.

 Tool Registry Poisoning